 Some people like to squeeze a few drops of lemon juice into their hot whiskey.
 For me a few drops will pass, but if you over do the lemon juice you’re simply creating an alcoholic lemon Theraflu or Lemsip, which is the Irish or British equivalent.

 Stud each piece of lemon with 3 or 4 cloves.
-Don’t overdo the cloves unless you love the strong flavor of these little spice devils.
+Don’t overdo the cloves unless you love the strong flavor of these little small but strongly flavored little seeds.

 3. Pre-heat Your Glass: